 Brian Balfour does this in his video content.
 Here’s an overlay that shows up about a minute into viewing a video on his site:

 The point I want to drive home is that you can use video at almost every touch point of your marketing and customer experience.
 Video can help clarify as well as persuade, but there may be no more critical inflection point to do both of those things than in your user onboarding experience.

 This is the point at which someone has decided to give your product a whirl, but they’re still likely somewhat unsure of the value.
 They’re confused as to how to use it, while they’re simultaneously excited to get going.

-Now, there’s a lot that goes into architecting your onboarding flow, and you shouldn’t just go in and throw video everywhere.
+Now, there’s a lot that goes into architecting your onboarding flow, and you shouldn’t just go in and throw videos everywhere.
 But smart placement can bring ROI, as customer.io found.
-When they tried out video in their onboarding emails, those emails with video got a 4.1% CTR, compared to an average of 2.2% CTR for the other onboarding emails without video.
+When they tried out a video in their onboarding emails, those emails with video got a 4.1% CTR, compared to an average of 2.2% CTR for the other onboarding emails without video.

 But as we discussed before, video can be used to win hearts as well as minds.
 A great example comes from Segment, who embedded a GIF of their team celebrating your recent decision to use their product.

 A good way to say, “Good job making this decision, you’re in good hands, and we’re happy to have you.”